ffxstyleguide/styleguide-afr/readme/index.md

 This is the loop that displays all the subsections inside the main section.

+It is possible to add a custom stylesheet to your section by including `custom_css: [your stylesheet name here]` in the front matter of `index.html`.

 You can then add in a markdown file for each subsection, numbered 00 - 99 in the order you wish them to display.
 Add the subsection title in its front matter like so:

 {% highlight yaml %}